 Students who have a medical condition and need health care support must have a management and emergency response action plan.
-Please inform the school if your child has a medical condition, eg allergies (mild to anaphylaxis), diabetes, ADHD, seizures or asthma.

 If your child’s health needs change parents are to advise the school as soon as possible to implement and assist the school with planning and responding to student health care needs and emergencies.